dustinpfister/blog_posts/_posts/threejs-examples-weird-face-one.md

 ## 2 - The lerp geo function

-Here is the source code of the lerp geometry funciton that I worked on in an older threejs project example.
-It works by passing the geokerty that I want to update as the first argument, then I pass a starting and ending geometry state alone with an alpha value between the two that will be 0 to 1 value between the two geometies to set the first gemetry that I am updating.
-I am then using the [lerp method of the vector3 class](/2022/05/17/threejs-vector3-lerp/) to set the position of each vertex by way of a simple linear lerp between the points, and while I am also at it I update the normals attribute as well by just calling the [compute vertex normals method](/2022/04/22/threejs-buffer-geometry-compute-vertex-normals/).
+Here is the source code of the lerp geometry function that I worked on in an older threejs project example.
+It works by passing the geometry that I want to update as the first argument, then I pass a starting and ending geometry state alone with an alpha value between the two that will be 0 to 1 value between the two geometries to set the first geometry that I am updating.
+I am then using the [lerp method of the vector3 class](/2022/05/17/threejs-vector3-lerp/) to set the position of each vertex by way of a simple linear lerp between the points, and while I am also at it I update the normal attribute as well by just calling the [compute vertex normals method](/2022/04/22/threejs-buffer-geometry-compute-vertex-normals/).

 ```js
 let lerpGeo = function(geo, geoA, geoB, alpha){